Treacher Collins Syndrome

 - Repair of the cheekbones

 - Correction of the undeveloped jaw and chin

 - Reconstruction of the ears

 New advances in the procedures to treat Treacher Collins Syndrome are constantly being developed.
 Be an advocate for your child!

 How do I get help for my child?

 Your child should be treated by a qualified craniofacial medical team at a craniofacial center.
-Currently, FACES has information on sixty-four craniofacial teams located in 27 states, the District of Columbia, and Canada.
+Currently, FACES has information on many of these teams.
 This is by no means a comprehensive list of all the craniofacial teams.
 Please contact FACES for details on possible locations closer to you.